CodeFrite/consensys-bootcamp-initial-idea/README.md

 ### 👪 Unregistered User

-A user is considered as unregistered if his MetaMask address is not linked to any role in one of the contracts (Roles: contract owner / auditor / team / investor).
+A user is considered as unregistered if his MetaMask addresses are not linked to any role in one of the contracts (Roles: contract owner / auditor / team / investor).

 📁 `F-UU-00: Unregistered User: General Layout`
 + CONTEXT: *As an unregistered user, When I navigate to the Home Page (/), ...*